barronbytes/Learning-to-Code/README.md

 We can use projects to create our own experiences to showcase on resumes.
 I think of projects in terms of four levels:

 1. **Learning Projects:** These are completed with the guidance of tutorials.
 Examples include to-do lists and CRUD apps.
 These are great for learning but bad for resumes.
+I’ve posted [mini-projects with full code examples](https://github.com/barronbytes/mini-projects) for your review, each built in a matter of days to weeks.
 2. **Capstone Projects:** These are completed from scratch.
 It's up to you to make all the decisions.
 These are great on resumes and for interviewing to talk about your development roadmap.
 3. **Team Projects:** These may be hackathons, freelancing, or open source.
 Each includes different levels of collaboration with colleagues and stakeholders that mimic real work experience.
 4. **Startup Projects:** These would be projects you launch with actual clients.
 This level is not necessary but very commendable if reached.